-These cleaning efforts include the following:
+Our cleaning efforts include the following:

-- Staff will routinely clean, sanitize, and disinfect surfaces and objects that are frequently touched, especially materials.
-This includes, but is not limited to: - Door handles - Light switches - Sink handles (most have been changed to touchless, but some remain) - Bathroom surfaces - o Tables - Student Desks - o Chairs - All bathrooms will be cleaned and disinfected regularly throughout the day.
-At a minimum bathrooms should be cleaned and disinfected three times per day and after each cohort use in a bathroom shared by 2 cohorts. - Electrostatic Spraying Technology will be used to disinfect and sanitize our environments at the end of each day.
-The electrostatic charge ensures that even the hard to reach places are coated evenly and effectively. - Playground equipment at the childcare center is sanitized between cohort use using a fogger with hypochlorous acid-based disinfectant.
-The elementary does not have any shared spaces between cohorts. - Tables and chairs are to be cleaned to the extent possible between use and always at the end of the day.
+- Staff will clean, sanitize, and disinfect surfaces and objects that are frequently touched at the end of the day.
+This includes, but is not limited to: - Door handles - Light switches - Sink handles (most have been changed to touchless, but some remain) - Bathroom surfaces - Tables (only required during the day if used by more than one individual) - Student Desks (only required during the day if used by more than one individual) - Chairs (only required during the day if used by more than one individual) - All bathrooms will be cleaned and disinfected regularly throughout the day.
+At a minimum bathrooms should be cleaned and disinfected three times per day and after each cohort use in a bathroom shared by 2 cohorts. - Electrostatic Spraying Technology will be used to disinfect and sanitize our environments in the case of a COVID case on campus.
+The electrostatic charge ensures that even the hard to reach places are coated evenly and effectively. - Playground equipment and outdoor natural play areas only need routine maintenance and cleaning as per the revised Jan.
+14, 2021 CDPH guidelines p.
+26. Disinfection between cohorts is not recommended if proper hand hygiene is maintained. - Tables and chairs are to be cleaned to the extent possible between use and always at the end of the day.